 World War 1

 This collection consists of index cards with personal details about Alabamians who served in the armed forces during World War I. Information recorded may include name, race, age, date and place of birth, home address, date and location of induction, units served in, rank, engagements, wounds, dates and locations of service, date of discharge, and other remarks.
 The amount of information varies on each card.
-(A separate series gives information about members of the 167th Infantry Regiment.
+(A separate series gives information about members of the 167th Infantry Regiment.- Mobile County Link

 This database contains World War I draft registration and induction records from the state of Alabama.